silentHouse33011/Light_Superviser/README.md

 # Light_Superviser
-The program to controll other program
+The program to controls other programs